About Michael Pezzullo, LMFT

 2. What is your approach to therapy like?

 My style is active, honest, and collaborative.
 I combine clinical training with lived experience, focusing on clarity, structure, and understanding the patterns that keep you stuck—rather than offering generic advice or quick fixes.
+I also incorporate EMDR to help process trauma and attachment wounds.

 3. What if I’ve tried therapy before and it didn’t help?